Yes. Attic insulation helps keep you cool in the summer. Easy answer, right?

 Insulation without air sealing performs extremely poorly.

-Ever gone in your attic and wondered why some sections of insulation look dirty and others don’t?
+Ever gone into your attic and wondered why some sections of insulation look dirty and others don’t?
 It’s often the sections of insulation near light fixtures and bath fans that are the dirtiest.
 Why is that?

-More often that not, soiled areas of insulation are the result of air leakage.
+More often than not, soiled areas of insulation are the result of air leakage.
 As air leaks through the gaps between your ceiling and your attic, it carries little bits of dust that dirty up the insulation.
 The air also carries – and you knew this was coming – heat.